airbnb/mavericks/README.md

 The configuration provided for the lib assumes that your shrinker can correctly handle Kotlin `@Metadata` annotations (e.g. Dexguard 8.6++) if it cannot (e.g. Proguard and current versions of R8) you need to add these rules to the proguard configuration of your app:

 ```
+# BaseMvRxViewModels loads the Companion class via reflection and thus we need to make sure we keep
+# the name of the Companion object.
+-keepclassmembers class ** extends com.airbnb.mvrx.BaseMvRxViewModel {
+    ** Companion;
+}

 # Members of the Kotlin data classes used as the state in MvRx are read via Kotlin reflection which cause trouble
 # with Proguard if they are not kept.
 # During reflection cache warming also the types are accessed via reflection.
 Need to keep them too.